harlow/kinesis-consumer/examples/distributed-tracing/README.md

 ### Setup Backend

-Opencensus supports both tracing and stat backend.
-For demo purposes, we are going to use Jaeger as the tracing backend and Prometheus for stats.
+For demo purposes, we are going to use Jaeger as the tracing backend.

 ### Tracing Backend
 Please refer to docs in reference section for Jaeger.